How to Fix Phyn Plumbing Check Failing

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Fixture running during check
+- Recirculation pump running during the check

 Before you go — try one of these (they fix most cases).